emelle-lang/Emelle/doc/pattern-match-compilation.md

 ## Binding variables

-The patterm match compiler maintains a stack of operands.
+The pattern match compiler maintains a stack of operands.
 For the child decision tree from matrix specialization, pop the front of the stack and push operands that hold the children of the popped operand.
 For the child decision tree from the default matrix, pop the front of the stack and don't push anything.